Evaluations Procedures

 Q. How are student comments made anonymous and reported to residents and attendings?

 A. Residents and attendings see all the evaluations completed about them.
-The students' names are suppressed however, so they don't know which student said what when they view their aggregated comments.
+The students' names are suppressed, so they don't know which student said what when they view their aggregated comments.

 General Education Feedback

-Use the SAFE (Supporting A Fair and Equitable Environment) form—a single form for you to confidentially report mistreatment and/or duty hours violations.
-This reporting mechanism supports the RESPECT questions distributed through our course evaluation system and managed by your course curriculum team.
+Use the SAFE Form (Supporting a Fair and Equitable Environment) to confidentially or anonymously report mistreatment.
+This feedback is in addition to the RESPECT questions distributed through our course evaluation system and managed by your course curriculum team.
+Feedback about mistreatment will be responded to by the Associate Dean for Students.

 Approval Date and Governing Body: August 6, 2018, Executive Committee